Dr. Timothy Hanna

 - Value of cancer care.

-The population benefit of radiotherapy for gynaecological cancer: Local control and survival estimates.
+The population benefit of evidence-based radiotherapy: 5-Year local control and overall survival benefits.

 Hanna TP, Shafiq J, Delaney GP, Barton MB.